-- a. progressively reducing restrictions on market access for trade in services; - b. progressively providing for inter-alia most favored nation (MFN) treatment and national treatment for trade in services; and - providing, in regulated sectors, for the fair and transparent development, adoption and application of regulations and regulatory procedures for trade in services.
+- a. progressively reducing restrictions on market access for trade in services; - b. progressively providing for inter-alia most favored nation (MFN) treatment and national treatment for trade in services; - c. providing, in regulated sectors, for the fair and transparent development, adoption and application of regulations and regulatory procedures for trade in services; and - d. recognising the role that ecommerce plays in the supply and consumption of services.

-- a. contribute positively and actively to the WTO negotiations on trade in services; - expand commitments under the General Agreement on Trade in Services (GATS) on market access and national treatment and eliminate MFN exemptions where appropriate; - undertake further actions, where appropriate, to implement the APEC Menu of Options for Voluntary Liberalization, Facilitation and Promotion of Economic and Technical Cooperation in Services Trade and Investment; - d. make efforts to provide for the participation of concerned parties in regulations and regulatory processes, the fair and transparent application of regulations, and the prompt consideration of applications; and - e. support APEC capacity building efforts to supply services by, inter-alia, strengthening infrastructure, promoting the use of advanced technologies and developing human resources.
+- a. contribute positively and actively to the WTO negotiations on trade in services; - expand commitments under the General Agreement on Trade in Services (GATS) on market access and national treatment and eliminate MFN exemptions where appropriate; - c. undertake further actions, where appropriate, to implement the APEC Menu of Options for Voluntary Liberalization, Facilitation and Promotion of Economic and Technical Cooperation in Services Trade and Investment; - d. make efforts to provide for the participation of concerned parties in regulations and regulatory processes, the fair and transparent application of regulations, and the prompt consideration of applications; and - e. support APEC capacity building efforts to supply services by, inter-alia, strengthening infrastructure, promoting the use of advanced technologies and developing human resources.

-APEC economies will take the following Collective Actions with regard to services in the telecommunications, transportation, energy and tourism sectors, and continue to seek Collective Actions in other sectors
+APEC economies will take the following Collective Actions with regard to services in the telecommunications, transportation, energy and tourism sectors4, and continue to seek Collective Actions in other sectors.